awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-iot-topicrule-sqsaction.md

 *Type*: String

 `RoleArn`  <a name="cfn-iot-topicrule-sqsaction-rolearn"></a>
-The ARN of the IAM role that grants access to Amazon SQS\.
+The Arn of the IAM role that grants access to Amazon SQS\.
 *Required*: Yes
 *Type*: String